1 Bg 15-1972: The Yoga of the Supreme Person

 > barren for want of sufficient water, and sometimes a tract

-> is very green; similarly, where the modes of
+> is very green; similarly, where particular modes of

 > material nature are proportionately greater in quantity,

-> the different species of life are manifested in
+> the different species of life are manifested accordingly

 > different varieties of sense objects.
-The source of the
+The tips of the

 > enjoyment of different sense objects.
-The leaves are sound,
+The twigs are sound,

-> products of different varieties of suffering and sense
+> byproducts of different varieties of suffering and

-> tendencies toward piety and impiety are considered to
+> The tendencies toward piety and impiety are considered to

-> be the secondary roots, spreading in all
+> develop from these secondary roots, which spread in all

 > directions.
 The real root is from Brahmaloka, and the other